mhcrnl/ogcalc/doc/ogcalc.rst

 available, whether it should fill any extra space available (this has no effect if :c:data:`expand` is ``FALSE``), and extra space in pixels to put between its neighbours (or the edge of the box), respectively.
-Figure \ref{fig:boxpacking} shows how :c:func:`gtk_box_pack_start` works.
+Figure :ref:`fig-boxpacking` shows how :c:func:`gtk_box_pack_start` works.

 .. _fig-boxpacking: